Adamcake/Bolt/app/README.md

 'Minify' means to make the files as small as possible.
 Lets see how we can minify the output.

 First, lets minify the css:
-`./tailwindcss-linux-x64 -o src/assets/output.css --minify`
+`bunx tailwindcss -o src/assets/output.css --minify`
 Then, the html and js:
-`npm run minify` - Check the package.json to see what that does.
+`bun run minify` - Check the package.json to see what that does.
 You could run just the second step.
 But maybe tailwind makes different decisions or optimization on minifying its css.

 We can see the result is incredibly small files: